Enonic is headless

-See what headless capabilities Enonic offers, and how we can help your organisation.
+See what headless capabilities Enonic offers, and how we can help your organization.

-Enonic can provide your organisation with a powerful headless CMS—complete with a robust GraphQL API to distribute content to any channel.
-But we are not a pure headless vendor, as we give our customers the choice to use headless and traditional CMS capabilities together in what we call a hybrid CMS.
+Enonic can provide your organization with a powerful headless CMS—complete with a robust GraphQL API to distribute content to any channel.

 See also: 5 reasons to go headless with Enonic »

-A central part of any headless CMS is form-based data, and Enonic XP includes a schema system for building forms.
-The system is built on top of the low-level NoSQL storage and can read, validate, and store data as properties of specific value types.
+A central part of any headless CMS is form-based data, and Enonic of course includes a schema system for building forms.
+The system is built on top of low-level NoSQL storage and can read, validate, and store data as properties of specific value types.

 Input types are the basic building blocks enabling editors to create content.
 In Enonic, input types include TextLine, ContentSelector, MediaSelector, date, HtmlArea, and checkbox.
 Input types can be directly used to build a form, but they can also be combined to nested structures within a form.
 ItemSets and OptionSets can be used for the purpose of further grouping nesting input types.

 Enonic’s schema system is loosely coupled, as the data is stored in the repository while the schema is placed in code.
 The schema is only applied during saving for validation, and the data can exist without the schema.
 Schemas can thus be updated without having to upgrade the data, and the data can be migrated when needed.

 Also, all stored data can be accessed through APIs or through import/export functionality.